SemEval/SemEval2025/schedule.md

   - Dataground at SemEval-2025 Task 8: Small LLMs and Preference Optimization for Tabular QA
   - AILS-NTUA at SemEval-2025 Task 8: Language-to-Code prompting and Error Fixing for Tabular Question Answering
   - ITUNLP at SemEval-2025 Task 8: Question-Answering over Tabular Data: A Zero-Shot Approach using LLM-Driven Code Generation
+  - LA²I²F at SemEval-2025 Task 5: Reasoning in Embedding Space – Fusing Analogical and Ontology-based Reasoning for Document Subject Tagging

 </details>